 Are you better or worse than you were when you first seeked help.

 If you are taking medication but still feel unwell... why?

-People stay in jobs, sufferers get 'served' and the machine works... until NOT curing people results in a massive increase in mental health issues that then increases the demand; demand that those service providers cannot meet.
+People stay in jobs, sufferers get 'served' and the machine works... until NOT curing people results in a massive increase in mental health issues that then increases the demand; a massive and overwhelming demand that those service providers cannot meet.